opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 ## Remove sharing privileges

 You can also remove the user from the list by clicking on **Remove** next to the user name.
-Please not that this will not remove a user entirely, but only revoke the viewing and/or editing rights for the work package.
+Please note that this will not remove a user entirely, but only revoke the viewing and/or editing rights for the work package.
 User account will remain intact.
 If you need to [delete a user](../../../system-admin-guide/users-permissions/users/#delete-users), please do that in system administration or contact your administrator.

 ## Shared work packages overview

-For an overview of all work packages that have been shared within a specific project navigate to that project, select the module **Work Packages** and choose the filter **Shared with users** from the list of default work package filters on the left side.
-You can then decide if you or a project administrator needs to change or remove sharing options.
+For an overview of all work packages that have been shared with other users or groups, navigate to the [global modules](././home/global-modules/), select the module **Work Packages** and choose the filter **Shared with users** from the list of default work package filters on the left side.

+If you want to see all shared work packages within a specific project, navigate to that project first and then select the same filter.
 You can also [adjust this filter](./work-package-table-configuration/#filter-work-packages) and save it under your private work package filters.

+You (with the correct permissions) can always change or remove sharing options.

 ![Filter for work packages shared with other users in OpenProject](openproject_user_guide_shared_with_users_filter.png)